SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User-Defined_APIs/UD_APIs_UserDefinableApiEndpoint.md

 | 3.2.0       | .NET 6                | 10.4.0+                            | 10.4.3/10.4.0                    |

 > [!NOTE]
+>
-> Versions that are not listed in the overview above were not released in official DataMiner upgrade packages.
+> - Versions that are not listed in the overview above were not released in official DataMiner upgrade packages.
+> - Make sure you always download the ASP.NET Core Runtime Hosting bundle.
+> - Since .NET 8, DataMiner doesn't automatically install .NET anymore, you will have to do this manually.
+You can find the download on the [.NET 8 download page](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

 ## Consulting logging for the DxM